youanan/frankfusion/_posts/2011-09-07-adding-gzip-to-my-jeyll-setup.markdown

     - GZIP
 ---

 I've just added gzipping of html, js and css to my Jekyll deploy script.
-The script now looks like this:
+The script now looks like this:<!--more-->

 {% highlight sh %}
 #!/bin/bash